TatsuyaOsaki/Documentation-Lab/docs/_sources/immunostaining.md.txt

 5. Quickly remove tray and dump contents into biohazard bin (OCT will melt and stick instantly)
 6. Wash debris remnants with 70% EtOH and let tray dry
 7. Replace tray
 8. Spray paper towel with 70% EtOH and clean remaining debris inside cryostat *DO NOT TURN CRYOSTAT OFF*

 ---

-## Immunostaining Protocol:
+## Immunostaining Protocol

 1. Prepare TBS-T + 3% BSA solution
    - 6g of BSA in 200mL of TBS-T 1x (BSA powder, Millipore Sigma A7906-100G, stored in iPSC 4C fridge)